Russia has the alleged Pixel 3 XL and nothing's stopping this leak train now

 Not only have multiple Russian-speaking bloggers appear to have gotten their hands on the unreleased Google Pixel 3 XL months ahead of its expected October debut, not only have they spoiled practically every detail you'd want to know -- read through this post for the juicy details -- but on Friday, a Russian electronics store has published a full, gorgeous video unboxing of the phone as well:

-But before we dive into what Eldar revealed, we've got to give credit to Russian blog Rozetked for the first huge leak: exposing everything from the phone's design (and its notch) to features like wireless charging, which the site demoed in a video on Twitter.
+But before we dive into what Murtazin revealed, we've got to give credit to Russian blog Rozetked for the first huge leak: exposing everything from the phone's design (and its notch) to features such as wireless charging, which the site demoed in a video on Twitter.

 Unfortunately, the USB-C headphones and USB-C-to-audio-jack dongle suggest the Pixel 3 XL won't have a headphone jack -- you can't see one in any of the pictures.
 That was true of the Pixel 2 as well.